• About

 Although they were fun at the time, printed photos are basically useless now, unless they’re family heirlooms or hanging in a frame.
 But those are probably just 10% of your photo collection, right?
 What about the other 90%?
 They’re sitting in a box somewhere.
 But why?
 Why do we feel like we need to hold onto physical copies of photos?

 Printed photos are also irreplaceable.
 That means if you ever had a fire, flood, natural disaster, break in, or that monster under your kid’s bed decides to start eating pictures, those photographs are gone.
 G.O.N.E.
 You may be hanging onto physical copies so you can pass down through generations, but let’s face it.
 Younger generations are all digital.
-They can’t lose a Cloud full of photos, but a box of old pictures can get lost in a move or thrown out by accident.
-The days of keeping pictures in boxes has officially come to an end.
+They can’t lose a cloud full of photos, but a box of old pictures can get lost in a move or thrown out by accident.
+The days of keeping pictures in boxes have officially come to an end.

 Related Post: Why You Can’t Seem To Keep Your Home Organized